blairconrad/blairconrad.github.io/_posts/2013-07-08-better-formatter-auto-discovery-in-fakeiteasy-1.13.0.md

 ---
 layout: post
 title: Better formatter auto-discovery in FakeItEasy 1.13.0
-tags: .NET Fake ItEasy Nancy
+tags:
+    - .NET
+    - FakeItEasy
+    - Nancy
 ---

 A few weeks ago, I wrote about [the problems that FakeItEasy's